jochocki/proxmox-build-template/README.md

 8999, 9000, 8000, 7999, 7000, 6999

-Note: You may want to install packer manually for newer version, which fixed a lot of bugs I've entcountered. https://developer.hashicorp.com/packer/tutorials/docker-get-started/get-started-install-cli
+Note: You may want to install packer manually for newer version, which fixed a lot of bugs I've encountered. https://developer.hashicorp.com/packer/tutorials/docker-get-started/get-started-install-cli

 ### Clone the repository